openshift/enhancements/enhancements/network/ovs-hardware-offload.md

 - Multus supports overwriting cluster network definition by specifying a customized default net-attach-def in pod annotation.
 Customized net-attach-def will still use `ovn-k8s-cni-overlay` CNI plugin, but with an special annotation that requests a SR-IOV device.
+Customized net-attach-def will be created automatically by SR-IOV Operator when switchdev mode device is configured.

 - RHCOS image shall be based on RHEL-8.3 for fully support of OVS Hardware Offload with connection track feature.

 - OpenvSwitch package version 2.13.

-- Mellanox SR-IOV VF-LAG provides hardware link-aggregation (LAG) for hardware offloaded ports.
+- To use OVS Hardware Offload with link redundency, a bond interface needs to be created and used as geneve endpoint of OVS bridge.
+Mellanox SR-IOV VF-LAG provides hardware link-aggregation (LAG) for hardware offloaded ports.
 It allows offloading of OVS rules to a linux `bond` network device that combines two idential and hardware offload capable Physical Functions (PFs).
-In order to use SR-IOV VF-LAG, a bond interface needs to be created and used as geneve endpoint of OVS bridge.
 With the SR-IOV VF LAG capability, the NIC PFs can receive the rules that the OVS tries to offload to the linux bond net device and offload them to the hardware e-switch.

-#### RHCOS

-- RHEL 8.3 be used as RHCOS image base for fully support of OVS Hardware Offload with connection track feature.

-#### OpenvSwitch

-- OpenvSwitch package [version 2.13](https://github.com/openshift/ovn-kubernetes/pull/122) is currently used in OpenShift.

 #### OVN-Kubernetes